 Originally sponsored by the Bell System, Spaceship Earth has undergone some notable changes.
 The first change is the changing of sponsors with AT&T before landing its current sponsor, Siemens.
 Another notable change is that the ride has undergone four different narrators since it’s opening in 1982.
 Originally Spaceship Earth was narrated by Vic Perrin before changing to Walter Cronkite in 1986.
 The ride would soon change again in 1994 to Jeremy Irons from 1994-2007 and then again to the current narrator, Judi Dench.
 Also included in the changes are the new musical scores, added scenes and technological upgrades to reflect the times.

-We start our journey with era of cavemen.
+We start our journey with the era of cavemen.
 Here we will witness the invention of fire.
-According to the Smithsonian, there is evidence that suggest early humans had fire more than a million years ago!
+According to the Smithsonian, there is evidence that suggests early humans had fire more than a million years ago!
 In fact, there is also evidence suggesting that human ancestors were butchering meat and burying ancestors more than 200,000 years ago!
-In addition, about 40,000 years ago, there is evidence of paintings on cave walls on the Indonesian Island of Sulawesi.
+In addition, about 40,000 years ago, there is evidence of paintings on cave walls on the Indonesian island of Sulawesi.

 Next, we witness an unknown Egyptian inventing the first paper, called papyrus.
 However, paper as we know it today, made from rag and fiber, was invented in China.
 The invention of paper made it much easier to write on objects other than cave walls, just ask the Sumerians who wrote in wet clay!